ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Unlike consent state, this `shareData` is not persisted in client side storage.

-#### promptIfUnknown
+#### consentRequired
-`promptIfUnknown`: Instructs AMP whether to collect consent if previous consent is unknown.
-It takes boolean values.
-It also can be set to `promptIfUnknown: "fromCheckConsent"` to read from the server response of `checkConsentHref`.
+`consentRequired`: Whether consent is required.
+It accepts boolean values.
+It also can be set to `remote` to fetch the value remotely from the `checkConsentHref` endpoint.

-#### consentStateUnknownFallback
-`consentStateUnknownFallback`: Takes value of `"accepted"` or `"rejected"`.
-If consent state is finally `unknown`, AMP will fallback to this value.
-This is useful combined with the `geoOverride`, so that different geo can interpret `unknown` differently.

 #### onUpdateHref